aevansnet/WinFolderList/README.md

 I started this project as ‘Test Driven’ but it quickly resorted to creating unit tests after code.
 There was a lot of change in strategy at the beginning, and I’ve only had limited pockets of time to work on this.

+My commit pattern for this project has been relatively 'chaotic' so far.
+I'm fairly new to GIT and have missed some of the tfs features.
+I have also been working from a few different machines, as and when i've had the chance.